 Not that Senna appreciated the Italian’s drive.
 Battling sky-high water temperatures, oil warning lights flashing and a loss of power, Senna had to fight a rearguard action to hold third and wasn’t impressed when Alboreto hit him in the rear on the final lap.

 De Angelis had a straightforward run to fifth in the second Lotus ahead of Mansell.
 Marc Surer was on target for fifth until late on when the exhaust cracked and he lost boost pressure, slumping to 10th place even behind team-mate Piquet, who had run outside the points all race after eventually getting started having lost close to a lap.
 Piquet came home a lapped eighth behind Martin Brundle’s Tyrrell, with Gerhard Berger ninth in the Arrows.

-As for Fabi, his strong start to the race came to an end after 18 laps when a problem with the rear wheels led to rattling across kerbing and damaging the car – another in a long line of retirement for the fast but fragile Tolemans.
+As for Fabi, his strong start to the race came to an end after 18 laps when a problem with the rear wheels led to rattling across kerbing and damaged the car – another in a long line of retirement for the fast but fragile Tolemans.